 The four-door BMW M6 Gran Coupe is the most expensive and luxurious car yet from the high-performance 'M' brand

-Until the hybrid i8 supercar arrives later this year, the M6 Gran Coupe is the most expensive car BMW sells.
-Sitting at the top of the range, it represents the best of the brand’s power, style and luxury.
+Apart from the i8 supercar, the M6 Gran Coupe is the most expensive car BMW sells.
+Sitting second from the top of the range, it represents the best of the brand’s power, style and luxury.
 More practical than the M6 Convertible and Coupe, and more stylish than the M5 saloon, it shares its 4.4-litre twin-turbo V8 with these models, but promises to be even faster thanks to neat weight-saving measures.

 Our Choice: M6 Gran Coupe